Cyril-Grelier/gc_wvcp_cp/src/README.md

 - the decision to include or exclude an arc for each arc of the dual graph
 - the score of the MWSSP solution (the weighted sum of the heads of all included arcs)
-- the score of an equivalent WVCP solution (derived by subtracting the MWSSP score from the sum of the vertex weights)
+- the score of any equivalent WVCP solution (derived by subtracting the MWSSP score from the sum of the vertex weights)
 - the number of stars (excludes stand-alone nodes)
-- the number of opened colors in an equivalent WVCP solution
+- the number of opened colors in any equivalent WVCP solution

 The following options set the search and restart strategies